julien6387/supvisors/docs/special.rst

 .. note::

+    Only the *Managed* applications can have a start sequence, i.e. only those that are declared in the **Supvisors** :ref:`rules_file`.

-    The programs having a ``start_sequence`` lower or equal to 0 are not considered, as they are not meant to be autostarted.
+    The programs having a ``start_sequence`` lower or equal to 0 are not considered in the start sequence, as they are not meant to be automatically started.

 The internal *Starter* of **Supvisors** applies the following algorithm to start an application: